The U.S. Will Registry Logo

 • Records placed behind subscription paywalls

-• Local-only publications not indexed by search engines
+• Local-only publications are not indexed by search engines

 Because obituary publication is decentralized, no single database contains every historical obituary.